-- 1. Set high expectations which inspire, motivate and challenge pupils; - a) Establish a safe and stimulating environment for pupils, rooted in mutual respect - b) set goals that stretch and challenge pupils of all backgrounds, abilities and dispositions - c) demonstrate consistently the positive attitudes, values and behaviour which are expected of pupils.

-2. Promote good progress and outcomes by pupils

-- a) be accountable for pupils' attainment, progress and outcomes - b) plan teaching to build on pupils' capabilities and prior knowledge, guide pupils to reflect on the progress they have made and their emerging needs - c) demonstrate knowledge and understanding of how pupils learn and how this impacts on teaching - d) encourage pupils to take a responsible and conscientious attitude to their own work and study.

-3. Demonstrate good subject and curriculum knowledge

-- a) have a secure knowledge of the subjects and curriculum areas, foster and maintain pupils' interest and address misunderstandings - b) demonstrate a critical understanding of developments in subjects and curriculum areas, and promote the value of learning. - c) demonstrate an understanding of and take responsibility for promoting high standards of literacy, articulacy and the correct use of standard English.
+- 1. Set high expectations which inspire, motivate and challenge pupils; - a) Establish a safe and stimulating environment for pupils, rooted in mutual respect - b) set goals that stretch and challenge pupils of all backgrounds, abilities and dispositions - c) demonstrate consistently the positive attitudes, values and behaviour which are expected of pupils. - 2.
+Promote good progress and outcomes by pupils - a) be accountable for pupils' attainment, progress and outcomes - b) plan teaching to build on pupils' capabilities and prior knowledge guide pupils to reflect on the progress they have made and their emerging needs - c) demonstrate knowledge and understanding of how pupils learn and how this impacts on teaching - d) encourage pupils to take a responsible and conscientious attitude to their own work and study. - 3.
+Demonstrate good subject and curriculum knowledge - a) have a secure knowledge of the relevant subject(s) and curriculum areas, foster and maintain pupils' interest in the subject, and address misunderstandings - b) demonstrate a critical understanding of developments in the subject and curriculum areas, and promote the value of scholarship - c) demonstrate an understanding of and take responsibility for promoting high standards of literacy, articulacy and the correct use of standard English, whatever the teacher's specialist subject